By Anna White December 30, 2018

 "First footing" is the other great tradition in Scotland and in return for a warm welcome you should arrive on the doorstep with a piece of coal, some shortbread, salt, black bun or whisky.
 It is said that the 'first footer' should be a tall dark haired man, with the first footing gifts to signify good health and fortune.
 On the other hand women, light-haired men and redheads are said to bring bad luck.

 Some of the other crazy traditions followed in Scotland to celebrate New Year are topped with The Loony Dook where hundreds of Scots don their fancy dress and run into the freezing cold waters of the Firth of Forth to clear their Hogmanay heads.
-In Kirkwall the have a Ba' Game which is a mass game of football played in the streets, between two teams, the Uppies and the Donnies, which was traditionally decided by which part of the island you come from.

 New Year Traditions Around the World